XYOracleNetwork/xyo-foundation/bestpractices/github-actions/swift-yml-build-example.md

 [Using swift package manager ](https://github.com/apple/swift-package-manager)

-Destination is kept here in case of a need to set a destination for a simulation build.
+Destination is kept here in case of a need to set a destination for a simulation build in one of the steps.

-This example includes a `branches-ignore` event configuration type so that if you are also including a release workflow you don't go through the build twice.
+This example includes a `branches-ignore` event configuration type so that if you are also including a release workflow the build is not executed twice.
+This is highly recommended when you are using a build workflow and a release workflow.

 ``` yaml